 The Whispers I Get At Night

-As I walked down the cobblestone streets of London in the evening; rumors of a killer called Jack the Ripper haunt this very city of White Chapel.
-But I am not worried about the "new", mysterious killer on the loose oh no, I am worried about these whispers I keep hearing every night when I go home at night.
+As I walk down the cobblestone streets of London in the evening; rumors of a killer called Jack the Ripper haunt the very city of White Chapel.
+I am not worried about the "new", mysterious killer on the loose oh no, I am more worried about these whispers I keep hearing every night when I go home to retire.

 "Dead,dead,dead you soon will be.
 Ripped apart by my hands of steel.
 Silent you shall be when death comes after you."
 The whispers inside my head tell me, making me afraid to ever sleep at night.
 Like a little child who needed a candle to scare away the monsters who might take them away.

 I am but a thirty-four year old doctor named Ian.
 I shouldn't be afraid of these death-threat whispers, I shouldn't need a candle at night, and I should be able to sleep peacefully at night.
 Unfortunally those will never happen.
 The more I try and sleep the more death-threat whispers I get, telling me that death is on its way.

 "Ok madam, I need you to take a deep breathe.
 In and out, in and out."
 I soothed her, trying not to scare her for she's about to give birth for the very first time.
 Her husband held her hand as she pushes her body towards me and takes deep breathes like I showed her.

 She was sweating along with her husband and I too was sweating from both hard work and the fear of the whispers at night.
 I know this isn't a good thing to think about when with a patient, for they will ask "what's the matter?" and I'll have to explain truthfully.
 That, what I would have to tell them, would scare them frightfully.

 "When is it coming out?!"
 Her husband asked frantically, worried as he squeezes his wife's hand tighter, telling her that he isn't going anywhere until this was over.

 I smiled a huge smile and told them that its done and they have a daughter, a beautiful, healthy daughter.